GP-22265182-LaTrobe/health-cover-sim/README.md

 A full-stack private health insurance quote simulator built for CSE3CWA / CSE5006, Semester 2 2026.
 Users can create, view, edit and delete quote records; each quote calculates an estimated monthly and yearly premium from cover type, hospital and extras tiers, applicant ages, Lifetime Health Cover (LHC) loading, the family upgrade fee, and the annual-payment discount.

-This is a learning simulator only — it is not financial advice and does not reflect any real insurer's pricing.

 ## Tech stack